Catholic Church in the Faroe Islands: Protestant Reformation

 In 1537 Christian III of Denmark made Norway a puppet state (along with the Faroe Islands) under the Danish Crown.
 In 1537 the king decreed that the official state churches in Norway, Denmark and the Faroes be reformed in accordance with the Lutheran doctrine adopted at the Augsburg Confession in 1530.
-In 1538 the old catholic bishop's office was disestablished and the Faroe Islands got its first and only superintendent in 1540.
-The Crown confiscated all lands held by the Catholic Church, which had occupied about 40 percent of the Faroes.
+In 1538 the old Catholic bishop's office was disestablished and the Faroe Islands received its first and only superintendent in 1540.
+The Crown confiscated all lands held by the Catholic Church, which had previously occupied about 40 percent of the Faroes.

 Bavarian Intermezzo

 After the introduction of freedom of religion with the first Danish Constitution in 1849, there was an attempt to revive the Catholic Church on the Faroes.
 In 1857, Bavarian priest Georg Bauer arrived on the islands.
 He built a church in Rættará, Tórshavn, but did not find many followers.
 Seven people became Catholic.
 Others frequented his services.
 When he left the Faroes in 1880 he had no successor, and the building decayed.

 By 1900 only one Catholic remained on the Faroes, in Hvítanes.
 She had a chapel to herself.
 Once a year a priest from Copenhagen visited her to celebrate Mass.